The Inquilab

-The Inquilab is an Urdu-language daily newspaper published from Mumbai.
+The Inquilab is an Urdu-language daily newspaper published in India.
 It is owned by the Jagran Prakashan Limited, which also publishes Dainik Jagran.
 In 2017 it claimed a circulation of 127,255.
-It was founded by Abdul Hamid Ansari in 1938.
+It was founded by Abdul Hamid Ansari in 1938 as an underground newspaper during India's freedom movement against British.

+In 2010, Jagran Prakashan acquired Midday group, the parent company of Inquilab.
+While originally published from Mumbai, Inquilab expanded under its new ownership in northern parts of India, and overtook Rashtriya Sahara as the most read Urdu newspaper.